These "power tool" ideas for studying really work, and

 read, it would be more appropriate to call it "wasting time" than "reading".

-Activity breaks may help you understand and remember; because of increased learning
+Activity breaks will help you understand and remember; because of this increased

-efficiency, frequent brief stops will save you time in the long run.
+efficiency of learning, frequent brief stops can save you time in the long run.

 RE-READING: Use "successive approximations" to get an increasingly accurate and complete understanding.
 It is often useful to do three readings: a quick survey, careful reading, and re-reading.
 Depending on your time, purpose and motivation, re-reading can be done carefully, or a quick review of the important points (use your notes and book-marking as a guide), or just read what you need for doing problems.